NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Ghlaunder - Major Curse.md

-**Major Curse:** You are struck with a contagious disease of the GM's choice.
+You are struck with a contagious disease of the GM's choice.
 You and anyone else you infect can't be cured of the disease or improve its condition to an earlier stage in any way until you infect two other sapient beings with the disease.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*